hermeznetwork/cli-bidding/readme.md

 The `maxBid` parameter will be the maximum amount of HEZ that the user is willing to pay for a slot, and the `minBid` the minimum HEZ.
 The Smart contract will choose always the minimum value between `minBid < value <= maxBid` to bid for each slot.
 If a slot cost more than the `maxBid`, the smart contract will skip that slot, and will bid for the rest.

 Optionally, user can define the `slotSets` which can choose if he want to bid for a especific set of slots.
 There's 6 set of slots in the HermezAuction, every one of each could have a different minimum bids and therefore different HEZ price.
 That's why the user could want only bid for the "cheap" ones for example.
-Let's say, coordinator only want to bid for the `slotSet 1 & slotSet 2`, he should input the following `slotSets`:
+Let's say, coordinator only want to bid for the `slotSet 1 & slotSet 2`, he should input the following:
 `--slotSets false,true,true,false,false,false`

 The `amount` is the HEZ that will be transfered to the HermezAuction smart contract.